 5 Reasons to Avoid the Gluten-Free Aisle

-While gluten-free foods have certainly brought relief to a number of people, many notice little to no improvement in their symptoms after going gluten free.
+While gluten-free foods including gluten-free bread, gluten-free crackers, and other gluten-free processed foods, have certainly brought relief to a number of people, many notice little to no improvement in their symptoms after going gluten-free.
 In this case, the underlying issue is not the gluten-free diet itself, but with gluten-free packaged foods.

 In fact, gluten-free products are often very low in a number of vitamins and minerals: